This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Annette on Pinterest

 I love feeding my family pork chops for so many reasons.
 They are economical, high in protein, and are always a hit any time I make them.
-Pork chop dinner ideas are perfect when entertaining.
+Pork chop dinner ideas are perfect when entertaining, too.
+Try them with all my best Pork Chop Sides!
+Below are some ideas for what you can make from pork chops.

 Boneless Pork Chop Recipes